-There are three sides to Panama City -the ruins of the original 16th century capital -Panamá Viejo -which was destroyed by Captain Morgan in the 18th century; the colonial city of Casco Viejo; and the modern city -an important finance centre with a skyline similar to that of Singapore or Miami. »»
+There are three sides to Panama City: the ruins of the original 16th century capital, Panamá Viejo, which was destroyed by Captain Morgan in the 18th century; the colonial city of Casco Viejo; and the modern city, an important financial centre with a skyline similar to that of Singapore or Miami. »»

 The canal crosses the Continental Divide and links the Pacific and the Caribbean.
 It can be visited by boat, or viewed from the locks.
 There are several national parks on either side of the canal, visited by boat or land -the wildlife here shows very little fear of man since the zone was protected (unintentionally, by US occupation) for nearly a hundred years. »»